 - How to make fresh pasta – a wonderful class – it contains plenty of little tips like how not to make the classic mistake of producing a pasta dough that is too wet

-- A wonderful dessert – this sounds silly, but by choosing fruits in season, tasting them properly, working out the flavours and presenting them well, a bowl of fruit makes a wonderful dessert
+- A wonderful dessert – this sounds silly, but by choosing fruits in season, tasting them properly, working out the flavors and presenting them well, a bowl of fruit makes a wonderful dessert

 - The perfect vinaigrette – a versatile dressing that I now use a lot